✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 They’re largely popular because of their convenience.
 Just one green powder drink can help meet your recommended fruit and veggie intake for the day.
 In today’s fast-paced world, green powders can be a quick and easy way to ensure you are getting your nutritional needs met.

 The best green powder supplements often contain various probiotic strains and are high in fiber, both of which are good for your gut.
-Fiber plays an important role in softening stool so it can pass through the digestive tract.
+Fiber plays an important role in softening stool so it can pass through the digestive tract, and keep your bowel activity more regular.
 Probiotics play a role in maintaining a healthy gut.

 It’s no secret that vegetables are, well, good for you.
 Regular veggie consumption has been linked to better heart health and a lowered risk of heart disease.
 Since most green powders are loaded with nutrients from veggies, adding a green powder supplement to your diet might improve your heart health.